Quett Masire

-Ketumile Quett Joni Masire, GCMG (23 July 1925 - 22 June 2017), was the second and longest-serving president of Botswana, in office from 1980 to 1998.
+Ketumile Quett Joni Masire GCMG (23 July 1925 - 22 June 2017) was a Motswana politician and statesman who was the second and longest-serving president of Botswana, in office from 1980 to 1998.
 He was given an honorary knighthood of the Grand Cross of Saint Michael and Saint George by Queen Elizabeth II (GCMG) in 1991.

 He was a leading figure in the independence movement and then the new government, and played a crucial role in facilitating and protecting Botswana's steady financial growth and development.
 He stepped down in 1998 and was succeeded by Vice-President Festus Mogae, who became the third president of Botswana.

 Early life

 Masire was born on 23 July 1925 in Kanye, Bechuanaland Protectorate, into a cattle-herding family to Gaipone (née Kgopo) and Joni Masire.
 He grew up at a time when there was not much economic activity in the country other than being a lowly-paid migrant labourers in the mines of apartheid South Africa.
 From an early age Masire set himself apart through academic achievement.
 After graduating at the top of his class at the Kanye school, he won himself a scholarship to further his education at the Tiger Kloof Educational Institute in South Africa.

 In 1950, after graduating from Tiger Kloof, Masire helped found the Seepapitso II Secondary School, the first institution of higher learning in the Bangwaketse Reserve.
 He served as the school's headmaster for about six years.
 During this period he clashed with Bathoen II, the autocratic Bangwaketse ruler.
 Resenting Bathoen's many petty interferences in school affairs, Masire, working through the revived Bechuanaland African Teachers Association, became an advocate for the autonomy of protectorate schools from chiefly authority.

 In 1957, Masire earned a Master Farmers Certificate and established himself as one of the territory's leading agriculturalists.
 His success led to renewed conflict with the jealous Bathoen, who seized his farms as a penalty for the supposed infraction of fencing communal land.

-In 1958, Masire was appointed as the protectorate reporter for the African Echo/Naledi ya Botswana newspaper.
+In 1958, Masire was appointed the protectorate reporter for the African Echo/Naledi ya Botswana newspaper.
 He was also elected to the newly reformed Bangwaketse Tribal Council and after 1960, the protectorate-wide African and Legislative Councils.
 Although he attended the first Kanye meeting of the People's Party, the earliest nationalist grouping to enjoy a mass following in the territory, he declined to join the movement.

 Masire married Gladys Olebile Masire in 1958.
 Sir Quett and Lady Masire had six children.